saddam-y/SuperArgs/README.md

 I decided to create abstract class because many methods and fields were commons to classes implement ArgumentMarshaler I have also written some tests for this function

+### Added class ArgsSchema for convenient work with schema
+I have also written some tests for this class